liberjul/liberjul.github.io/pages/Projects.md

 ## CONSTAXv2: Consensus-based taxonomy assignment for metagenomics
 ![Classification performance of CONSTAXv2 classifier](/images/region_classification_part_cv.png)

 With increasing popularity of metagenomics barcoding studies, researchers require high-throughput taxonomic assignment tools to identify taxa or OTUs from NGS reads.
 CONSTAXv2 implements a consensus approach, using multiple classifiers (SINTAX, RDP, and UTAX or BLAST) to improve performance.
-Version 2 implements a new BLAST classification approach, with updated software requirements, an easier-to-use implementation, and SILVA database compatibility.
+Version 2 implements a new BLAST classification approach, with updated software requirements, an easier-to-use implementation, isolate mapping, and SILVA database compatibility.

 Tool Github and Tutorial: [https://github.com/liberjul/CONSTAXv2](https://github.com/liberjul/CONSTAXv2)